solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 }
 ```

-### Receipt Tree Specification
+### Transaction Receipt Tree Specification

-The receipt tree is a binary merkle tree of receipts, where each node is a 32
+The transaction receipt tree is a binary merkle tree of transaction receipts, where
-byte hash of the Receipt data structure.
+each node is a 32 byte hash of the TransactionReceiptData data structure.

-We construct a deterministic tree over a list of Receipts per slot with
+We construct a deterministic tree over a list of Transaction Receipts per slot with
 the following properties:

 - The tree needs to be strictly deterministic as any other cryptographic